-Item Ports, panels, and components Icon Description 6 Power button ρ Indicates if the system is turned on or off.
+Item Ports, panels, and components Icon Description 5 System handle release button N/A Enables you to unlock the system from the enclosure.
+6. Status indicator - \-• Provides information about the status of the system.
+For more information, see the Health status indicator section.
+7 Power button Q Indicates if the system is turned on or off.
 Press the power button to manually turn on or off the system.
-NOTE: Press the power button to gracefully shut down an ACPI-compliant operating system.
-7 System handle release button N/A Enables you to unlock the system from the enclosure.
+NOTE: To gracefully shut down an ACPI-compliant operating system, press the power button.